aravind-n/careerbot/README.md

 CareerBot is a job notification engine written in Rust.
 It consists of three microservices:

-- `job-ingestor`: collects job listings
+- `ingestor`: collects job listings
 - `notifier`: notifies users of relevant jobs
 - `api`: provides a REST API interface